How does providing identification on Airbnb work?

 - The full name on your government ID and whether you’re over or under 25 years old.

-If you’re asked to take a selfie, we may share it with your host under certain circumstances.
+If you’re asked to take a photo of yourself, that photo won't be shared with hosts.
 No other personal information you provide or other details from your ID will be shared with your host.

 The name on your ID won’t replace the name on your profile.
 Instead, hosts will see both the name you entered on your profile and the name on your ID.
-Your selfie won’t replace your profile picture.
+The photo you take of yourself to match your ID won’t replace your profile picture.

 Where permitted by applicable law, we may also provide information from your government ID, such as your full name and date of birth, to our service providers to run checks against public records for criminal convictions and sex offender registrations.
 For now, these checks are limited to users in the United States about whom we have adequate identifying information, such as the user’s full name and date of birth.
 While we believe these checks help us deter fraud and misuse of our services, they don’t guarantee that interactions with people who book through Airbnb will be safe or problem-free.
 Please carefully review our notice about the limitations of background and registered sex offender checks.